fingerskier/manthra/README.md

 # Manthra
 `good quotes are careful crafty poetry`

+Talent hits a target no one else can hit.
+Genius hits a target no one else can see.
+	Arthur Schopenhauer

 I believe in Christianity as I believe the sun has risen;
 not only because I see it,
 but because by it I see everything else.
 	C.S.
 Lewis

-You have been chosen, and you must therefore use such strength and heart Dwits as you have.
+You have been chosen, and you must therefore use such strength and heart and wits as you have.
 	J.R.R.
 Tolkien

 Don't interrupt your enemy while they are making mistakes.
   Napoleon Bonaparte